KSirushti/handwriting-recognition/README.md

-# Real-Time Assistive Recognition System
+# Real-Time Handwriting Recognition System

 This project is an AI-powered handwriting recognition assistant designed to help users classify handwritten A–Z characters in real-time.
 It features a canvas-based UI for drawing, backend-powered prediction using the Roboflow API, and supports user corrections to continuously improve the model.